Written by the BaziGrid Team · Last reviewed: April 2026

 Occupying high-visibility space and asserting authority publicly; the Refiner tends to understate their impact.

-Yang Earth (戊) — The Anchor
+Yang Earth (戊) — The Mountain

 Yang Earth operates like a mountain: stable, reliable, and built for the long horizon.
-The Anchor is the person organizations depend on for institutional continuity.
+The Mountain is the person organizations depend on for institutional continuity.
 They think in systems and timescales that others find uncomfortable to consider.

 Natural operating environment